-In the food industry, private label means products are made by one company but sold under another company's name.
-The manufacturer makes the products, while the buyer, usually a store, distributor, or food brand, sells them as their own.
+In the food industry, private label means products are made by one company but sold under another company’s name.
+The manufacturer makes the products, while the buyer, usually a store, distributor, food brand, or restaurant, sells them as their own and can sell these products under their own brand.

-Private label products have the buyer's logo and packaging.
-These products can be specially made or based on the manufacturer's existing recipes.
+Private label products have the buyer’s logo and packaging.
+These products can be specially made or based on the manufacturer’s existing recipes, including in-house recipes.
 This approach helps companies start selling quickly without needing to build their own production facilities.
-Thus it could be true that multiple brands in stores buy their products from the same source.
+These products are often sold in retail settings.
+Thus it could be true that multiple brands in stores buy their food products from the same source.

 Private label deals also lead to lasting relationships with buyers, providing stability and reliable income.
-Often, it helps factories run at full capacity and reach new markets using the partner's distribution network, all without needing to create their own consumer brand.
+The manufacturer's culinary team plays a key role in developing innovative and high-quality private label products.
+Often, it helps factories run at full capacity and reach new markets using the partner’s distribution network, all without needing to create their own consumer brand.

 White label products are generic and can be sold by many different businesses, with only minor branding changes.
 For instance, a jar of white label honey could be sold under different store brands without changing the honey itself.